Apr 20, 2026 Leave a message

 MEK vs Ethyl Acetate

-Methyl ethyl ketone (MEK) is a stronger ketone solvent compared to EA.
+Methyl ethyl ketone (MEK) is a stronger solvency ketone solvent used in high-performance coating and adhesive systems.

 • Adhesives